X

 Legislation and regulation

-Risk management: Hexagon closely monitors legislation, regulations and applicable ordinances in each market and seeks to adapt the business to identified future changes in each market.
-To manage countryspecific risks, Hexagon observes local legislation and monitors political developments in the countries where the Group conducts operations.
+To manage country-specific risks, Hexagon observes local legislation and monitors political developments in the countries where the Group conducts operations.
 To this effect, Hexagon has adopted a worldwide compliance programme across the Group to ensure that its subsidiaries at all times comply with all applicable legislation, rules and ordinances.
-Further, with respect to the Ukraine crisis, Hexagon will continue complying with all applicable export control restrictions and sanctions laws relevant to our operations and with the rules of ethics and international standards.
+Hexagon’s Compliance Programme is regularly reviewed and updated as needed based on changes in laws and regulations.
+Further, Hexagon will continue to comply with all applicable trade restrictions and sanctions laws relevant to our operations and with the rules of ethics and international standards.

 Intellectual property rights